Chile Chico, Patagonia — 46° South

 Each vintage adds confidence — and opens new possibilities.

-The vineyard is planted on sandy loam soils of alluvial origin, formed by the former bed of the Jeinimeni River, with strong glacial influence.
+The vineyard is planted on sandy loam soils of alluvial origin, formed by the former bed of the Jeinimeni River, with strong glacial influence and volcanic ashes.
 These soils drain freely, naturally limiting vigor and contributing to clarity and definition in the wines.

 Irrigation is supplied through drip systems fed by the Jeinimeni River, allowing precise water management in an otherwise dry environment.